PascalCorpsman/CCM/README.md

  - Export / Import features for GSAK / c:geo
  - as many databases as you want
  - compare / merge databases
- - pocket queries
+ - download pocket queries
- - export chaches to garmin GPS
+ - Export caches to garmin GPS
- - import fieldnotes from garmin GPS
+ - Import fieldnotes from garmin GPS
  - Online logging
- - customizable
- - rudimentary support for LAB-Caches
+ - rudimentary support for LAB-Caches (download / convert to caches)
  - recordings for light caches (good to download thousands of geocaches arround a route)

 ## Download